jianwen-android/notes-sst-/Physics/Practical/Planning.md

 ## Risk and precautions

 - Should there be any form of risk, take note of them in the procedures
-- Provide solutions to minimize or mitigate these risks
+- Provide solutions to minimise or mitigate these risks

 # Relationship between variables